mrkaleArduinoLib/gbj_twowire/README.md

 <a id="setTimestamp"></a>
 ## setTimestampSend(), resetTimestampSend(), setTimestampReceive(), resetTimestampReceive()
 #### Description
-The particular method sets or erases internal timestamp of finishing every either sending or receiving communication transaction on the two-wire bus to the current running time of the microcontroller in milliseconds with the function `millis()`.
+The particular method sets or erases internal timestamp of finishing every either sending or receiving communication transmission on the two-wire bus to the current running time of the microcontroller in milliseconds with the function `millis()`.

 #### Syntax
     void setTimestampSend();